8/6/2024

 speaker

 Good morning.
-Maybe to kick off, one of the notes in the presentation highlights that there's some potential obligations to fund minority interests at the MGA's.
-If we range from 250 to 370 million.
-I'm curious about the potential timing of that and if you could maybe accelerate some of those or internalize some of the minority interests before some of those obligations are along the way.
+Maybe to kick off, you know, one of the notes in the presentation highlights that there's some, you know, potential obligations to fund minority interests at the MGAs, you know, typically ranging from 250 to 370 million.
+I'm curious, you know, about the potential timing of that and, you know, and if you could, you know, maybe accelerate some of those or internalize some of the minority interests, you know, before some of those obligations or, you know, along the way.

 speaker

-Hi Juliana, thanks for the question.
-So those obligations relate primarily to the puts and the calls that we have with the MGA's that are currently part of the Serrata family as well as now with the acquisition of FEET.
-So typically when we partner up with these MGA's, we acquire about 80% on average, 60 to 80% on average of MGA's and the remaining minority interests of 20 to 40%, we enter into put call arrangements.
-So we're coming to a point where on some of our earlier acquisitions, we're in the put call period for our first acquisition and others will be coming at a regular cadence at this point, including with FEET, which our first put call would be in 2026.
-So we can't really accelerate them, but we are in a point in time in our evolution at Serrata that these puts and calls are becoming, in the case of the call, exercisable and the put, which would be more of the obligation, could be put to us.
-So we do anticipate over the next couple of years that we'll be exercising some of those calls and or responding to some of those puts, which ultimately would be funded by cash on the balance sheet as well as potentially some external financing.
+Hi, Julian.
+Thanks for the question.
+Yeah, so those obligations relate primarily to the puts and the calls that we have with the MJs that are currently part of the Serrata family as well as now with the acquisition of BEAT.
+So, you know, typically we, when we partner up with these MGAs, we, you know, acquire about 80% on average, 60 to 80% on average of MGAs and the remaining minority interest of 20 to 40%, we enter into put call arrangements.
+So we're coming to a point where on some of our earlier acquisitions, We're in the put call period for our first acquisition, and others will be coming at a regular cadence at this point, including with BEAT, which our first put call would be in 2026.
+So we can't really accelerate them, but we are in a point in time in our evolution at Serato that these puts and calls are becoming In the case of the call, exercisable and the put, which would be more the obligation, could be put to us.
+So we do anticipate over the next couple years that we'll be exercising some of those calls and or responding to some of those puts, which ultimately would be funded by cash on the balance sheet as well as potentially some external financing.

 speaker

 That's very helpful.
-Then, so a different topic, there's a discussion about $5 million to repurchase authorization.
-Yeah, I'm curious about two different aspects around that.
-The first one is if there's any ability to accelerate any of that before potential sale of AAC closes.
-And then the second one is $50 million is not necessarily immaterial to your market cap and you still have the 5% ownership limitation in place.
-I'm curious if there's any way to lift the 5% cap or if there's any interest in lifting the 5% cap or how you could work around that.
-Yes, $50 million short repurchase program, that's needed.
+Then, you know, a slightly different topic, you know, there's a discussion about the $50 million jury purchase authorization.
+I'm curious about two different aspects around that.
+The first one is if there's any ability to accelerate any of that before potential sale of, you know, AAC closes.
+And then the second one is, you know, $50 million is not necessarily immaterial to your, you know, market cap.
+You still have a 5% ownership limitation in place.
+I'm curious if there's any way to lift the 5% cap, or if there's any interest in lifting the 5% cap, or how you could work around that $50 million carry purchase program executed.

 speaker